-Achieving a high search engine rank is one of the top priorities for website owners and digital marketers.
-It boosts organic website traffic, thereby increasing brand awareness and credibility.
+Achieving a high search engine rank is a top priority for website owners and digital marketers.
+It boosts organic website traffic at a steady pace, and it increases brand awareness and credibility.

 Broadly, SEO can be divided into two crucial components – on-page SEO and off-page SEO.
 Off-page SEO focuses on improving your website’s inbound link profile by attractive authentic, relevant, and high-authority backlinks.